Anthony Roth Costanzo

 Peppie Johnson

-A uniquely engaging performer, early debuts took Costanzo to the Glyndebourne Festival as Eustazio (Rinaldo), Houston Grand Opera as Giulio Cesare, Teatro Real Madrid as Apollo (Death in Venice), San Francisco Opera as Armindo (Partenope), English National Opera as Ixbalanqué (Indian Queen) and Finnish National Opera as Spirit/Angel in Saariaho’s Only the sound remains.
-At The Metropolitan Opera, he appeared as Ferdinand and Prospero in the world premiere of The Enchanted Island, Prince Orlofsky (Die Fledermaus), Unulfo (Rodelinda), and he appeared at Santa Fe Opera in the 2021 world premiere of John Corigliano’s Lord of Cries, marking his Festival debut.
+A uniquely engaging performer, early debuts took Costanzo to Glyndebourne Festival as Eustazio (Rinaldo), Houston Grand Opera as Giulio Cesare, Teatro Real Madrid as Apollo (Death in Venice), San Francisco Opera as Armindo (Partenope), English National Opera as Ixbalanqué (Indian Queen) and Finnish National Opera as Spirit/Angel in Saariaho’s Only the sound remains.
+At The Metropolitan Opera, he has appeared as Ferdinand and Prospero in the world premiere of The Enchanted Island, Prince Orlofsky (Die Fledermaus), Unulfo (Rodelinda), and he debuted at Santa Fe Opera in 2021, in the world-premiere of John Corigliano’s Lord of Cries.

 Show More

-An exclusive recording artist for Decca Gold, Costanzo’s debut album Glass Handel was Grammy-nominated and presented in a multimedia, immersive run of performances at Opera Philhadelphia, New York’s St John the Divine and, with the ENO Orchestra and conductor Karen Kamensek, at London’s Printworks as part of the 2022 BBC Proms.
-His subsequent release Only an Octave Apart, a collaboration with Justin Vivian Bond, was recently presented as a live musical fantasia at St Ann’s New York and subsequently comes to Wilton’s Music Hall in London as part of his 2022/23 season.
+An exclusive recording artist for Decca Gold, Anthony Roth Costanzo’s debut album Glass Handel was Grammy-nominated and was presented in a multimedia, immersive run of performances at Opera Philhadelphia, New York’s St John the Divine, with the ENO Orchestra and conductor Karen Kamensek at London’s Printworks as part of the 2022 BBC Proms, and at Bayer Kultur stARTfestival in Leverkusen.
+His second release Only an Octave Apart, a collaboration with Justin Vivian Bond, was recently presented as a live musical fantasia at St Ann’s New York, Spoleto USA and at Wilton’s Music Hall in London, receiving widespread critical acclaim.

-A uniquely collaborative artist, Costanzo has been part of the creation of numerous special projects including The Tales of Genji that incorporated traditional Kabuki, Noh actors, dancers and western music and played to sold-out houses in Kyoto, and, as a member of their Artistic Council, two critically-acclaimed shows at New York’s National Sawdust: Aci, Galatea e Polifemo and and Matthew Aucoin’s Orphic Moments.
+A uniquely collaborative artist, Costanzo has been instrumental in the creation of numerous special projects including The Tales of Genji, performed to sold-out houses in Kyoto, combining traditional Kabuki, Noh actors, dancers and western music and, as a member of their Artistic Council, two critically acclaimed shows at New York’s National Sawdust: Aci, Galatea e Polifemo and Matthew Aucoin’s Orphic Moments.
+During the pandemic, he conceived and produced the New York Philharmonic Orchestra’s Bandwagon project, an initiative which spontaneously took its musicians to every borough of New York City, ensuring classical music continued to be heard while theatres were closed.

 Gallery